Though often said, its worthy repeating... Sugar is still the Culprit.

 The Brainy Gourmet has always advocated using the natural flavor in food to create that desired taste of balanced sweet and savory.
 So, if you like your food sweeter than savory, use the natural sweetness in vegetables; without adding sugar!

 Did you know that potatoes are a starchy type of vegetable, they contain starch carbohydrates.
-Yes, they have a high glycemic index but they don't spike as a sugar as often concluded.
-Potatoes are a starch and as such eventually convert into glucose and that means that the burn of such sugar uses sugar to burn in the digestion process.
+Yes, they have a high glycemic index but they don't spike as a direct sugar and or high sugar vegetables like sweet potatoes; hence the prefix name 'sweet'.
+Potatoes are a starch and as such eventually convert into glucose and that means that the burn of such sugar in potatoes actually uses sugar to burn in the digestion process.
 So, that is a good process.

 Again, potatoes also have naturally occurring sugar, but it converts to glucose in a different manner than does pasta, or cake, candy and pie or even carrots and bananas.
 A medium-sized, 4-ounce potato has about 2 grams of natural sugar, a type of simple carbohydrate.
 Your system uses glucose to fuel every cell, so having carbohydrates in your diet is important.